Eggs Exposed

 More Information

-In July 2016, Aussie Farms and Animal Liberation NSW obtained and released the first-ever Australian footage of chick maceration and debeaking.
-Two days later, in an action organised by Aussie Farms, around 100 activists from across the country converged on the Huntly facility, with 21 entering the hatchery building by surprise and halting operations for two hours in an effort to draw further public attention to the inherent cruelty of the egg industry.
+In June 2016, Aussie Farms founder Chris Delforce hid inside the maceration room overnight at the country's largest hatchery for the egg-laying industry, capturing with a handheld camera the shredding of newborn male chicks.
+The following month, this Australian-first footage was released publicly in collaboration with Animal Liberation NSW.
+Shortly afterwards, in an action organised by Aussie Farms, around 100 activists from across the country converged on the facility in Huntly, Victoria, with 21 entering the hatchery by surprise and halting operations for two hours in an effort to draw further public attention to the inherent cruelty of the egg industry.
 Over 150 male chicks - some just seconds from being killed - were rescued and are now living out their lives, happily and healthily, with experienced carers.

 Take Action